lucioeiras/lucioeiras/README.md

 ### 👋 About me

-I'm a Product Designer who loves to code.
+I'm a Developer and Designer who loves to solve problems.
 Currently coding with React and Node.js.
+Venturing into Go, Python, Vue.
+Studying Software Engineering at INATEL.
 There something that I can help, or you liked my profile?
 Consider send me an email :D !